robertritz/Building-LLM-Powered-Systems/README.md

 Other models can be used if you prefer, but no guidance will be given on how to integrate these models with the course code.

-To run the code in this course you will need the following packages.
+To run the code in this course you will need the packages below.
 This package list may be amended or edited throughout the semester.
 Please note these packages have a significant number of dependencies that we will also be using including `numpy` and others.

 ``` requirements.txt
 google-generativeai==0.7.2
 crewai==0.51.1
 ```

+Course code will work with the package versions provided.
+These packages are changing quickly, so be prepared to make updates to the code if you want to use newer package versions.

+Basic Python proficiency is expected for this course as well as familiarity writing code in your own IDE or text editor.
 It is strongly recommended that you create a Python environment for this course via `venv` or `conda`.

 You can choose any IDE or text editor you prefer, but I recommend the following:
 - [Visual Studio Code](https://code.visualstudio.com/): This is developed by Microsoft and is completely free.
 It also has excellent support for Jupyter notebooks via plugins.